 It is important to note that any claim will generally include professional fees incurred so there should generally be no cost to you as the claimant.

 Negotiations about compensation begin at the very outset of a scheme and it is vital to seek clear professional advice and make an early representation to fully protect your interests.
 With expert advice and negotiating skills, Samuel & Son’s Professional Services team can help ensure you receive fair compensation and minimum disruption.

-The principle of compulsory purchase compensation is to return the land owner or occupier to a financial position no worse or better than if the scheme had not happened and is paid in relation to:
+The principle of compulsory purchase compensation is to return the land owner or occupier to a financial position no worse or better than if the scheme had not happened and we calculate compensation under several heads of claim in relation to: